 To prepare individuals to continue to play lacrosse at the high school and college level.

 The team goals will vary depending on the age group as the boys move from being introduced to the game to developing their skills to preparing for high school lacrosse.
 Each coach has sent out an email with his specific goals for the season.
 They will vary from introduction of basic skills at 2/3 to introducing team play at 3/4.
 At 5/6 more advanced fundamentals of positioning, offensive and defensive philosophy, and clears will be introduced.
 By 7/8 the basic fundamentals should be in place and the focus is on more advanced play development and the progression of lax IQ necessary to play at the HS level.

 We have the wonderful opportunity to be participating with US Lacrosse in the development of standard of play and skill development.
 They have developed a matrix of skills that are expected at each age group of play, starting with introduction to developing to mastery.
-Ken Fox is on a US Lacrosse committee that is reviewing this.
-It is expected to be released to the public soon.
-This will allow us to develop age based norms of expected skill development to produce a coherent Club plan for progressing skills from early introduction at FiddleStix all the way to High School.
-We are presently using this as coaches and will make this available to all club members once cleared by US Lacrosse.
+This will allow us to develop age based norms of expected skill development to produce a coherent Club plan for progressing skills from early introduction all the way to High School.

-All schedules and communication will occur via the website.
-Please get into the habit of referring to the website regularly.
+All schedules and communication will occur via Team Snap.
+Please get into the habit of referring to it regularly.
 There will be both email and text reminders of each event (practice/game).
 These are automated and controlled via your account.
 You can receive as many/few as you would like.
 You can link the schedule to your Gmail or iCal calendars as well.
-Information on how to do this will come in an additional news article posting.

 Presently the teams are all scheduled as one team for each age group on the website to allow everyone to receive communications and notifications.
 The teams will be split once the practices start.
 Uniforms will be handed out once teams are determined.